 The job market may be daunting, but we’re up for the challenge of helping you kickstart your career.

-For more than twenty years, Avenica has been the leading U.S. recruiting firm exclusively focused on placing recent college graduates into entry-level, career-track positions.
+For more than twenty years, Avenica has been the leading U.S. recruiting firm exclusively focused on placing college graduates into entry-level, career-track positions.

-Are you a recent college grad ready to launch your career?
+Are you a college grad ready to launch your career?
 Don’t leave your career path in the hands of an algorithm.
 Join our network today.

 Ready to hire strong entry-level talent?
 Partner with us.